Kong/kongponents/docs/components/table-view.md

 ### Row Events

-`@row:{event}` - returns the `Event`, the row item, and the type. `row-click` event is emitted whenever a row is clicked and the row click event handler is fired, returns the row `data`.
+`@row:{event}` - returns the `Event`, the row item, and the type. `row-click` event is emitted whenever a row is clicked and the row click event handler is emitted, returns the row `data`.

 To avoid firing row clicks by accident, the row click handler ignores events coming from `a`, `button`, `label`, `input`, and `select` elements (unless they have the `disabled` attribute).
 As such click handlers attached to these element types do not require stopping propagation via `@click.stop`.